Tiamat-Tech/makefiletutorial/src/index.md

 ## Static Pattern Rules and Filter
 <!--  (Section 4.10) -->
-While I introduce functions later on, I'll foreshadow what you can do with them.
+While I introduce the [filter function](#the-filter-function) later on, it's common to use in static pattern rules, so I'll mention that here.
 The `filter` function can be used in Static pattern rules to match the correct files.
 In this example, I made up the `.raw` and `.result` extensions.
 ```makefile
 obj_files = foo.result bar.o lose.o
 src_files = foo.raw bar.c lose.c